Check out our Year 5 Class Blog here to see some great examples of our learning!

 Q: When do students need their PE kits?

-A: Students come to school in outdoor PE kits on Monday and Tuesday.
+A: Students in class 5S should come to school in outdoor PE kits on Monday and Thursday.

 Q: When should homework be handed in?